Finding the best CRM for your business19 Oct 2020

 Pain Points: what do you need from your CRM?

-If you want to find the best CRM system for your business, you need to know what you need.
+If you want to find the best CRM system for your business, charity, or other organisation, you need to know what you need.
 A bit redundant, I know, but you’d be surprised how many people start looking for a CRM system without really making up a list of what they need that system to do.

-Start by identifying your current process, so you can make sure that the CRM products you’re looking at will accommodate your needs.
+Start by identifying your current business processes, so you can make sure that the CRM products you’re looking at will accommodate your needs.
 Make a sketch of the process if it helps you, identifying exactly who does what at the various stages.

 The better you understand exactly where a CRM will fit into your process, the better chance you stand of finding the best system for you.